A counterexample to the Cantelli conjecture through the Skorokhod embedding problem: Introduction

-Finally, this striking question has been mentionned by de Meyer, Roynette, Vallois and Yor~\cite{DRVY}.
+Finally, this striking question has been mentioned by de Meyer, Roynette, Vallois and Yor \cite{DRVY}, Section 6.
 Actually, they answered a related question, asked by Tortrat.
-Consider a standard $(\mF_t, t\ge 0)$--Brownian motion, denoted by $(B_t, \, t\ge 0)$.
-Can one find an a.s. bounded random variable $Z$, non-constant and $\mF_1$--measurable, such that $B_1+Z(B_2-B_1)$ has a Gaussian distribution law?
-De Meyer et al. have proved the existence of a linear standard $(\mF_t, \, t\ge 0)$--Brownian motion $(B_t, \, t\ge 0)$, and a stopping time $T$ (w.r.t.~$(\mF_t, \, t\ge 0)$) which is bounded by 1, non-constant and such that $B_T$ has a Gaussian distribution law.
-Thanks to this result, they have shown that the random variable $B_1 + \sqrt{T}(B_2-B_1)$ has a Gaussian distribution law.
-In their example, $\sqrt{T}$ is $\mF_1$--measurable, bounded and non-constant.
-However, one cannot write $\sqrt{T}$ as a function of $B_1$.
+Consider a standard $(\mF _t, t\ge0)$-Brownian motion, denoted by $(B_t, t\ge0)$.
+Can one find an a.s. bounded random variable $Z$, nonconstant and $\mF _1$-measurable, such that $B_1+Z(B_2-B_1)$ has a Gaussian distribution law? de Meyer et al. have proved the existence of a linear standard $(\mF_t, t\ge0)$-Brownian motion $(B_t, t\ge0)$, and a stopping time $T$ [w.r.t. $(\mF_t, t\ge0)$] which is bounded by 1, nonconstant and such that $B_T$ has a Gaussian distribution law.
+Thanks to this result, they have shown that the random variable $B_1 + \sqrt {T}(B_2-B_1)$ has a Gaussian distribution law.
+In their example, $\sqrt {T}$ is $\mF_1$-measurable, bounded and nonconstant.
+However, $\sqrt {T}$ is not a function of $B_1$.
 So this construction does not contradict the Cantelli conjecture.

-Before turning to the results of this paper, we would like to mention two problems, that turn out to be closely related to the Brownian transport notion, which is an essential part of our proof: the Skorokhod embedding problem and the Stefan problem.

-The Skorokhod embedding problem is the following.
-For a given centered probability measure $\mu$ with finite second moment and a Brownian motion $B$, one looks for an integrable stopping time $T$ such that the distribution law of $B_T$ is $\mu$.
-Several authors have developed different techniques to solve this problem, which has stimulated research in probability theory since the first formulation of Skorokhod~\cite{S}.
-A survey has been written by Obl\'oj~\cite{O} on this subject.
-Some properties of stopping times or Skorokhod stopping have also been intensively studied in the 70's and 80's (see for instance~\cite{fitz, rost, shih}).
-In this paper, we will give a solution to a somehow similar problem, and construct (under some assumptions) a stopping time $T$ which is a function of the Brownian motion: $\exists g$ such that $T=g(B_T)$.

-Our problem can actually be reduced to a PDE problem of the Stefan type (see for instance Rubinstein~\cite{rubi}), as we will explain later.
-Stefan problem is an old question, first considered in 1831 by Lam\'e and Clapeyron.
-It is actually a free boundary problem, initially used to predict ice formation/melting.
-For a historical survey on the problem, we refer the reader to Vuik~\cite{V}.